 Nothing further planned for the day.
 Get yourself in a nice hotel and just enjoy your last hours in the country with some good food and pampering.

-There’s nothing left to say, you’ll need to come back to Peru another day!
-Believe it or not, there’s still plenty to see and do.
-(And if you were just dreaming about a vacation that long and you have to come back down to reality now, check out our 2-week Peru itinerary.
+(And if you were just dreaming about a vacation that long and you have to come back down to reality now, hop over to my 2-week Peru itinerary.)

-Or, if you—unlike us—don’t mind overnight treks, there are tons of them not just out of Huaraz, but Cusco as well.
+Or, if you—unlike me—don’t mind overnight treks, there are tons of them not just out of Huaraz, but Cusco as well.
 I’d love to visit the true lost city of the Incas, Vilcabamba.
 Or trek the sacred Ausangate… or…

-We’ll be back for sure.
+I’ll be back for sure.
 Will you?
+Visit Peru again and explore even more of its wonders!

-This post may contain affiliate links.
-We earn a small commission if you make bookings through my links, at no additional cost to you.
+This post contains affiliate links.
+I earn a small commission if you make bookings through my links, at no additional cost to you.
 Thank you for your support!

 Hi, I’m Jan.
 I travel fast and intensely, whether I’m exploring the buzz of Tokyo in 3 days or road-tripping through mountains and beaches on a 3-week Thailand adventure.
 And no matter where I am, you’ll always find me in a comfortable hotel at night and eating the best food.

-If that sounds like your kind of journey, hop on board, and let’s explore the world together
+If that sounds like your kind of journey, hop on board, and let’s explore the world together!

 I started this blog after realizing how tough it can be to find reliable, authentic travel info.
 You wouldn’t believe how many “travel bloggers” never even visit the places they write about!
 On Next Level of Travel, you can count on my full honesty and insights drawn from my firsthand experiences.